heagleucsc/IntroToJavaWorkshop/README.md

   # Day 5: While Loops and Project 1

-  We will review last weeks challenges, introduce while loops and start project 1!
+  We will review last week's challenges, introduce while loops and start project 1!

-  <a href="https://docs.google.com/presentation/d/1IIOvBbNLSGQcZPYhVinx2IMPQaduulAsRuSYKzkfMAM/edit?usp=sharing"> While  Loops and Project 1 PowerPoint</a>
+  <a href="https://docs.google.com/presentation/d/1IIOvBbNLSGQcZPYhVinx2IMPQaduulAsRuSYKzkfMAM/edit?usp=sharing"> While Loop and Project 1 PowerPoint</a>

   <a href="https://repl.it/@heagle/Repeat5">Repeat5</a><br>
   A while loop that runs five times and counts down from 5.